oldrinb/canny/README.md

 - pixels between the two thresholds are considered 'weak', they are either part of an edge, or they come from noise;
 - pixels below the low threshold are discarded.
-It is suggested in [1] that the ratio of the high to low threshold should be two or three to one.
+It is suggested that the ratio of the high to low threshold should be two or three to one.
 5. Edge linking, in order to fill the gaps in the edges determined above.
 'Strong' pixels are assumed to be valid edge points.
 'Weak' pixels are